PEST Analysis is a tool that helps you to understand the macro-environment in which an organization functions.

 A companies environment consists of three levels.
 These are:

-The internal environment consists of factors which are internal to the organization.
-These factors include employees, assets, and technology systems etc.
+The internal environment consists of factors that are internal to the organization.
+These factors include employees, assets, and technology systems, etc.

 The next level is the micro-environment.
 These factors are outside the company, but they are still very closely related to the organization.
 These are the factors that make up the industry the organization operates in.
 These factors include suppliers, buyers, competitors, and subcontractors.